Call for abstracts

 ****Deadline for submission of abstracts is April 18, 2014****.

 A 200-300 word abstract can be submitted online via the abstract submission page.
 Once you have submitted an abstract, you will receive an email with a record ID # and password.
 You can use this information to view and update the abstract by going to the Abstract Login.
 Abstracts can be modified until the submission deadline.
 Abstracts can also be submitted to the Research Chair, Kris Boyle by email, with "Abstract Q conference 2014 [+ first author name]" in the title of the email.
 The abstract must consist of the following: - Title - Corresponding author, affiliation, email address for correspondence - If applicable, co-authors, affiliation - Submission type: oral presentation / poster presentation / panel (min.
 3 speakers) - Keywords (e.g., discipline, type of study, stage of study) - Experience with Q: my first or second Q study / done a few / can’t remember how many - Abstract text (200-300 words)

 Process of Selection

 All abstracts will be peer-reviewed based on quality and relevance.
-Following the evaluation the program committee will provide notification of acceptance by the 30 April 2013.
-The preliminary programme will be published by the 10th of May 2013.
+Following the evaluation the program committee will provide notification of acceptance by the April 18, 2014.
+The preliminary programme will be published by June 30, 2014.

 If you would like to be a reviewer please fill out the Reviewer Request form.
 The deadline for requesting to become a reviewer is 31 March 2013.
 Confirmed reviewers will be sent a username and password to access the Reviewer Login page.
-Please direct any questions to the programme chair Job van Exel.
+Please direct any questions to the program chairs Tom Robinson or Clark Callahan.

 July 15th, 2013- Early bird registration